ihsn/sdcAppDocs/installation.rst

 a webbrowser needs to be installed as well [2]_.

-*R*, *RStudio*, the *sdcMicro* package as well as dependencies (other *R* packages that need to be installed for the *sdcMicro* package to work propoerly) are regularly updated.
+*R*, *RStudio*, the *sdcMicro* package as well as dependencies (other *R* packages that need to be installed for the *sdcMicro* package to work properly) are regularly updated.
 Therefore, it is recommended to regularly update to the latest version of the software.
 The Section `Updating R, RStudio and the sdcMicro package`_ shows how to check for updates and install updates.